ameramayreh/conversational-app-engine/README.md

 # About
 Conversational App Engine is an open-source engine that allows developers to quickly implement chat based apps using OpenAI's completion API.
-With Conversational App Engine, developers can focus on their app's use case while leveraging the power of conversational AI to handle the chat management.
+With Conversational App Engine, developers can focus on their app's use case while leveraging the power of Conversational App Engine to handle the chat management.

 ## History